osteofelidae/archinstall/README.md

 Many things in Linux are stored as files (or folders), including system stats (temperature, cpu usage, memory usage, etc.), connected devices and peripherals, and keymaps.
 The keymaps are stored in `/usr/share/kbd/keymaps`.
 - Run the command `ls /usr/share/kbd/keymaps/**/*.map.gz` to display them.
 	- The `ls` command lists all files in a given directory.
-Learn more by reading the [ls manpage (manual page)](https://man7.org/linux/man-pages/man1/ls.1.html).
 	- `*` is called a 'wildcard', and means 'anything'.
 In this case, `*.map.gz` means 'anything that ends in .map.gz'.
 	- `**` means 'any directories and subdirectories the current directory contains.
 In this case, it references `.../keymaps/mac`, `.../keymaps/sum`, etc..
 - Run `loadkeys <keymap name>` to load a keymap.
 For example, to load `.../mac-us.map.gz`, run `loadkeys mac-us`.
 (Notice how the file path and extension are not included.